samer-habash/MultiNodes-Kubeadm-Cluster/README.md

 Please note that I am using Ubuntu18.04 image from vagrant.

-If you are using machine MacOS or Windows , there will be changes only in installing the docker and kubeadm,kubelete and kubectl .

 My localmachine runs on ubuntu 18.04 which I wrote the code to create 3 VMs .

 You can change the slave nodes to get  more Nodes in the vagrant file with the hardcode parameter N=2.